welaughindoors/EmberUDK/README.md

 - Chain limit enabled (chain X attacks.
 Last attack needs to go to idle before continuing)
 - Attack Locks (on heavies)
 - Remade pawn rendering code to use modular method rather than static
+- Created blocking code to block attacks using a physics asset
+- When getting hit/hitting, temp animation freeze to make the attack feel like it has weight

 ####AI by Inathero
 - Will follow player on sight and attack on sight (can enable/disable this w/ console commands)